GSanthosh007/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 ## Result:
-Thus the C program to find and display the priority of the operator in the given Postfix expression is implemented successfully
+Thus, the Java program to find and display the priority of operators in the given postfix expression is successfully implemented.